A new computation of pairing probabilities in several multiple-curve models: Solving the pairings probabilities

 \subsection{The level lines of the Gaussian free field}

 We yet explicate the analogous proof for multiple level lines of the Gaussian free field (GFF).
-Here the underlying model is continuous \textit{per se} and no limit argument is needed.

-Let $\bbP$ be the GFF measure (see Appendix~\ref{app:GFF}) in $\bbH$ with the following alternating boundary conditions: given $V^1_0 < \ldots < V_0^{2N}$, the boundary condition at $x \in \bbR$ is set to be $\lambda$ if the number of marked boundary points strictly left of $x$ is even, and $- \lambda$ if odd; here we denote $\lambda = \sqrt{\pi / 8}$, following the normalization convention of~\cite{Werner-GFF}.
+Let $\bbP$ be the GFF measure (see Appendix~\ref{app:GFF}) in $\bbH$ with the following alternating boundary conditions: given $V^1_0 < \ldots < V_0^{2N}$, the boundary condition at $x \in \bbR$ is set to be $\lambda$ if the number of marked boundary points strictly left of $x$ is even, and $- \lambda$ if odd; here we denote $\lambda = \sqrt{\pi / 8}$, following the GFF normalization convention of~\cite{Werner-GFF}.
 While the GFF cannot be represented as a continuous function, and it therefore has no level lines in the usual sense, level lines do exist in the sense of a suitable coupling (see Proposition~\ref{prop:GFF lvl lines} in the appendix).
 In particular, these level lines are disjoint chordal curves between the boundary points $V^1_0, \ldots, V_0^{2N}$, hence forming some pairing.